December 20, 2024

 Mike Knowland, manager of operations forecast and scheduling for ISO-NE, said the duration and magnitude metrics will complement each other and are both “critical metrics for assessing energy adequacy risk under extreme conditions.”
 He added that ISO-NE “is still evaluating how best to incorporate these two metrics into its REST proposal.”

-ISO-NE is still taking feedback on the proposed metrics, and it plans to continue stakeholder discussions on the proposal through January or February of 2025.
-Once the metrics are established, the RTO is planning to present an initial proposal on risk thresholds in March or April.
+ISO-NE still is taking feedback on the proposed metrics, and it plans to continue stakeholder discussions on the proposal through January or February of 2025.
+Once the metrics are established, the RTO plans to present an initial proposal on risk thresholds in March or April.

 NECEC Agreements